jason-green-io/papyri/README.md

 type `./papyri.py -h`

 Once it's done, the contents of the output folder can be served as a website.
-It's completely static so it can but put in an S3 bucket a github project or hosted locally on your machine with something like `python3 -m SimpleHTTPServer`.
+It's completely static so it can but put in an S3 bucket a github project or hosted locally on your machine by running something like `python3 -m SimpleHTTPServer` inside the output folder.

 ## Credits